liballeg/allegro5/python/readme.txt

 		def draw(self, x, y, flags):
 			al_draw_bitmap(self.c_pointer, x, y, flags);

-In other words, a proper Python wrapper.
+In other words, make a proper Python wrapper.

 ### No docstrings

 Even though the documentation system provides the description of each functions it's not copied into allegro.py right now.
-You will need to use the C documentation until it is fixed.
+You will need to use the C documentation until this is fixed.

+### Need more examples

+Or a demo game.
+It should test that at least each addon can be used.